Scalable multiphoton generation from cavity-synchronized single-photon sources: Derivation of effective model for cavity synchronization

 \subsection{Adiabatic elimination of cavity fluctuations}

-As discussed in the previous subsection, in the bad cavity limit $g_j,|\delta_j|\ll \kappa$, the cavity reaches very quickly a coherent steady state, with its quantum fluctuations $\delta a$ close to the vacuum state $|0\rangle$.
-In this situation it is convenient to adiabatically eliminate the cavity fluctuation and obtain an effective dynamics for the degrees of freedom of the qubits only.
-To do so, we formally integrate Eq.~(\ref{Langevin21}) and apply Markov approximation provided the qubits' dynamics evolves slowly on the time-scale $\sim 1/\kappa$.
-As a result, we get
+As discussed in the previous subsection, in the bad cavity limit \changeByMing{$g_{j, m},|\delta_j|\ll \kappa_m$}, the cavity modes reach very quickly a coherent steady state, with its quantum fluctuations $\delta a_m$ close to the vacuum state $|0\rangle$.
+In this situation, it is convenient to adiabatically eliminate the cavity fluctuation and obtain effective dynamics for the degrees of freedom of the qubits only.
+To do so, we formally integrate Eq.~(\ref{Langevin21}) and apply Markov approximation provided the qubits' dynamics evolve slowly on the time-scale $\sim 1/\kappa_m$.
+As a result, we get \changeByMing{ } Replacing the above expressions in the original quantum Langevin equations (\ref{QLfirst1})-(\ref{QLfirst2}), \change{applying RWA, and going to a rotating frame with frequency $\omega_d$}, we obtain the effective dynamics of the qubits, given by the Langevin equations, \changeByMing{